The Urban Alliance on Race Relations benefits from an active and committed volunteer Board of Directors.

 GARY PIETERS, IMMEDIATE PAST PRESIDENT

 Gary is an educator, writer, media/subject expert, diversity change agent, equity leader, community volunteer and history scholar.
-He has over 22 years of work experience in the education sector as a teacher and school administrator.
+He has over 23 years of work experience in the education sector as a teacher and school administrator.
 Gary has served the community through his involvement on several boards and advisory committees.
-He is currently the President of the CityPlace Residents Association.
-He is also a member of the Minister’s Advisory Council on Special Education (MACSE) in Ontario.
+He is currently the President of the CityPlace Residents Association; a member of the Minister’s Advisory Council on Special Education (MACSE) in Ontario; and a jury member on Park People Public Space Incubator.
 He completed a 3-year term as president the board of directors of the Urban Alliance on Race Relations in 2015.
 He also served as a Board Member of Sojourn House and as a member of the Toronto Star Community Editorial Board.
 He also served as a member of DiverseCity Voices, an initiative of the Maytree Foundation which aims to improve the diversity of voices in the media.
 His recent interests are around the Internet of Things (IOT), Machine Learning, and Artificial Intelligence (AI), and how innovations in these creative technology sectors are transforming every aspect of society and daily life.

 RESHMA DHRODIA, MEMBER-AT-LARGE

-Reshma Dhrodia is a social worker, speaker, workshop facilitator, and social justice advocate who has worked across the GTA.
-Her professional interests are in equity, anti-oppressive practice, mental health, gender-based violence, and trauma-informed practice.
-She has worked for several community organizations, hospitals, and educational institutions including the Scarborough Women’s Centre, the Centre for Addictions and Mental Health, West Park Healthcare Centre, the University of Toronto, and the Toronto Rape Crisis Centre/Multicultural Women Against Rape.
+Reshma Dhrodia is a social worker, educator, and social justice advocate whose professional interests are in equity, anti-oppressive practice, mental health, gender-based violence, and trauma.
+She has worked for several community organizations, hospitals, and edu- cational institutions including the Scarborough Women’s Centre, the Centre for Addictions and Mental Health, and the Toronto Rape Crisis Centre/Multicultural Women Against Rape.
 Between 2012 and 2014, she managed a community-university project to engage post-secondary students to prevent gender-based violence at U of T Scarborough.
-In 2014, she delivered a TEDx talk on age discrimination called, “The Trouble with Aging.”
-More recently, she co-designed and facilitated a pilot workshop series for MSW students at the Factor-Inwentash Faculty of Social Work to build skills in practicing allyship.
-She currently works as an Accessibility Advisor at University of Toronto’s Accessibility Services.
+In 2014, she delivered a TEDx talk on age discrimination called, “The Trouble with Aging” based on her work as a seniors mental health consultant with West Park Healthcare Centre.
+Reshma has worked in student services at the U of T St. George Campus since 2015.
+Her work on the downtown campus has included co-designing and facilitating equity trainings to build skills in allyship among students and staff.
+She has been a U of T Accessibility Advisor working to support students with disabilities since 2016.

 ZENIA CASTANOS, MEMBER-AT-LARGE